 Yogurt is kinda like beef jerky.
-Sometimes it's good for you, sometimes it's not, and it's hard to know what kind to eat.
+Sometimes it's good for you, sometimes it's not, and it can be hard to know which brands are okay to eat.

-Welp.
-Now you can settle your doubts once and for all.
-We're going to cover exactly what you need to know about your keto yogurt options.
+Well, now you can settle your doubts once and for all as we're going to cover exactly what you need to know about your keto yogurt options.

 What is yogurt?